Ponteceso

 Ethnoludic Museum of Galicia (MELGA)

-This museum has the mission to preserve, investigate and spread the traditional games and sports of Galicia, as well as the history of the toy.
-It is a commitment to the recreational past, and not only in Galicia, as it contains funds from other parts of Spain and even the world.
-It contains the collection that for 35 years the local researcher Ricardo Pérez y Verdes gathered and then gave it to this unique museum.
+This museum has the mission to preserve, investigate and spread the traditional games and sports of Galicia, as well as the history of toys.
+It is a commitment to the recreational past, not only in Galicia, as it contains collections from other parts of Spain and even the world.
+It features the collection that local researcher Ricardo Pérez y Verdes gathered over 35 years before donating it to this unique museum.

 Dunes of A Barra

-Set of dunes of almost 2000 meters long and 400 meters wide that go from the top of Monte Branco to the Alto de As Travesas.
-It is a place of transit of birds, with an enormous ornithological importance.
-A walk to them, through the Malecón de Ponteceso Promenade, is a pleasant proposal for recreation, as the landscape is unique in beauty.
+A set of dunes almost 2000 metres long and 400 metres wide that stretch from the top of Monte Branco to the Alto de As Travesas.
+It is a key transit point for birds with enormous ornithological importance.
+A walk to the dunes via the Malecón de Ponteceso Promenade is a pleasant recreational choice, as the landscape is uniquely beautiful.

 Dunes of ponteceso